C4Q/AC-Android/cohort_5.4/unit_01/01_28_Bits_and_Bytes.md

 * [Word Count](https://codingbat.com/prob/p117630)
 * [All Swap](https://codingbat.com/prob/p134133)

-Once completed, use the time available to work on your HW Assignment.
+Once completed, use the time available to work on your HW Assignment, and reach out to Instructors/TA's for assistance.